aaronclinger/gahelper.js/README.md

 ### <a id="event"></a>GAHelper.event(*fieldsObject*)

 Sends an event hit to Google Analytics.
+This method returns the instance of `GAHelper` to allow for method chaining.

 * **fieldsObject** `Object` - A [field object](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference):
     * **fieldsObject.eventCategory** `String` - Specifies the event category.